 While allocations are provided based on each school's concentration of English learners, foster youth and low-income students, it is believed that all students will benefit so the action is being provided district wide.
 School site plans are evaluated by district leadership to assure each action within the plans were effective in promoting and meeting the LEA's goals for its low-income, foster youth, and English learner students and reaching the LCAP site targets, which correlate with LCAP district targets for improvement.
 In addition, staff from the Office of State and Federal Programs reviews all budgets to ensure investments are designed to benefit low-income students, English learners, and foster youth.
 Actual expenditures also undergo a strict approval process.
 With this investment, it is believed that data around academic growth on state assessments, attendance and absenteeism, middle and high school dropout rates, suspensions and iReady assessment scores will improve for English learners, foster youth and low-income students.
 School level data is available for review online through each school's School Plan for Student Achievement.

-55 BASE: Central Office Administration Board of Education Superintendent Deputy Superintendent Equity Supports Communications \$8,157,666 N 56 BASE: Business and Financial Services The Administrative Services division values High Quality Service, Integrity, Advancement, Compassion Accuracy and Collaboration.
-These values are the foundation of the division mission which is to: \$17,767,919 N
+22 ASE: Central Office dministration Board of Education Superintendent Deputy Superintendent Equity Supports Communications \$8,157,666 N 56 ASE: Business and Financial ervices The Administrative Services division values High Quality Service, Integrity, Advancement, Compassion Accuracy and Collaboration.
+These values are the foundation of the division mission which is to: Collaborate with a growth mind-set Guide Fiscal Policy Report timely and accurately Advocate sound business practices Ensure all are valued and supported to achieve positive student outcomes and personal success Departments serving to support this mission include: Fiscal Services Payroll Benefits /Risk Management State and Federal Transfers \$17,767,919 N